Carol Shaw

-Carol Shaw (born 1955) is one of the first female game designers and programmers in the video game industry.
-She is best known for creating the Atari 2600 vertically scrolling shooter River Raid (1982) for Activision.
-She worked for Atari, Inc. from 1978 to 1980 where she designed multiple games including 3-D Tic-Tac-Toe (1978) and Video Checkers (1980), both for the Atari VCS before it was renamed to the 2600.
+Carol Shaw (born 1955) is an American video game designer.
+She is best known for creating the Atari 2600 vertically scrolling shooter game River Raid (1982) for Activision.
+She worked for Atari, Inc. from 1978 to 1980, where she designed multiple games including 3-D Tic-Tac-Toe (1978) and Video Checkers (1980), both for the Atari VCS before it was renamed to the 2600.
 She left game development in 1984 and retired in 1990.

 Early life and education

 Shaw was born in 1955 and was raised in Palo Alto, California.
 Her father was a mechanical engineer and worked at the Stanford Linear Accelerator Center.
-In a 2011 interview, she said she did not like playing with dolls as a child, but learned about model railroading from playing with her brother's set, a hobby she continued until college.
+In a 2011 interview, she said she did not like playing with dolls as a child but learned about model railroading from playing with her brother's set, a hobby she continued until college.
+She also stated that she was gifted in mathematics throughout her childhood.

 Shaw first used a computer in high school and discovered she could play text-based games on the system.
-Shaw attended the University of California, Berkeley and graduated with a B.S. in Electrical Engineering and Computer Science in 1977.
-She went on to complete a master's degree in Computer Science at Berkeley.
+Shaw attended the University of California, Berkeley and graduated with a BS in Electrical Engineering and Computer Science in 1977.
+She later completed a master's degree in computer science at Berkeley.

 Career

 Atari, Inc.

-Shaw was hired at Atari, Inc. in 1978, straight out of her Master's, to work on games for the Atari VCS (later called the 2600) with an official job title of Microprocessor Software Engineer.
+Immediately after earning her Master's degree in 1978, Shaw was hired at Atari, Inc. to work on games for the Atari VCS (later called the 2600) with the title of Microprocessor Software Engineer.
 Her first project was Polo, a promotional tie-in for the Ralph Lauren cologne.
 The game reached the prototype stage, but Atari chose not to publish it.